harness-community/drone-get-maven-version/README.md

 # Introducing the drone-maven-docker-image-builder Plugin

 At Harness, we are dedicated to enhancing Continuous Integration (CI) and Continuous Deployment (CD) processes by providing tools that simplify complex workflows.
 We understand the significance of seamlessly integrating Maven builds with Docker image creation.
 That's why we are thrilled to introduce the **drone-maven-docker-image-builder** plugin.
-This plugin streamlines the process of building and pushing Docker images based on Maven projects, enabling you to effortlessly manage versioning and image creation in your CI/CD pipelines.
+This plugin streamlines the process of accessing the POM Version, enabling you to effortlessly manage versioning and image creation in your CI/CD pipelines.

 ### What is the drone-maven-docker-image-builder plugin?

 The **drone-maven-docker-image-builder** plugin is a versatile tool designed to simplify the integration of Maven builds with Docker image creation.
-This plugin automates the process of building and pushing Docker images by leveraging Maven project information, ensuring a smooth and efficient workflow.
+This plugin automates the process of fetching the POM version in your maven project.

 ### Build the Docker Image

 Using the plugin is straightforward.
 You can run the script directly using the following command:

     PLUGIN_POM_PATH=POM_PATH \
-    PLUGIN_DOCKER_IMAGE_NAME=DOCKER_IMAGE_NAME \
-    PLUGIN_DOCKER_USERNAME=DOCKER_USERNAME \
-    PLUGIN_DOCKER_PAT=DOCKER_PAT \
-    sh build_and_push_docker_image.sh
+    go run main.go

 Additionally, you can build the Docker image with these commands: